moorepants/dissertation/parameterstudy.rst

 Trail is of particular interest, with many bicycle designers claiming that it is the most important parameter affecting handling qualities.
-As trail increases, the stable speed range broadens and the weave critical velocity increases, :ref:`Figure 3 <figTrail>`.
+As trail increases, the stable speed range broadens and the weave critical velocity increases, :ref:`Figure 8.3<figTrail>`.
 As trail approaches zero the stable speed range diminishes to zero.
 It is obvious that increasing trail will decrease the caster mode eigenvalue, but un-intuitively it increases the weave eigenvalue.
 The yellow bicycle and the silver bicycle [Kooijman2006]_ both have